-After receiving 60 applications from across the country, the Symphony’s Selection Committee has narrowed down the candidate pool to four finalists.
-As part of the interview process, each of these candidates will conduct one concert for the upcoming 2016-2017 season.
-This season will also celebrate the 50th anniversary of the Longmont Symphony Orchestra.
+After receiving 60 applications from across the country, the Symphony’s Selection Committee narrowed the candidate pool to four very strong finalists.
+As part of the interview process, each of these candidates conducted one concert during the 2016-2017 season, which also celebrated the 50th anniversary of the Longmont Symphony Orchestra.

 Zachary Carrettin is the music director and conductor of the Boulder Bach Festival and interim director of the Early Music Ensemble at University of Colorado-Boulder.
 Before moving to Colorado, he was the Director of Orchestral Studies at Sam Houston State University.
 He holds a doctorate in Viola performance from Rice University and a master’s degree in orchestral conducting from the University of Illinois at Urbana-Champaign.

 David Handel currently resides in the Tampa, Florida area.
 He has a bachelor’s degree in violin and a master’s degree in orchestral conducting both from the University of Michigan.
 His international conducting experience includes orchestras in Russia, Chile, and Bolivia, and nationally in Indiana, Kentucky, Texas, California, and New York.

 Elliot Moore is the music director of the Detroit Medical Orchestra, the Blue Period Ensemble, and the Five Lakes Silver Band.
 He has a master’s degree in cello performance from Lausanne Conservatory in Switzerland; a master of music in orchestral conducting from Manhattan School of Music; and a doctorate in orchestral conducting from the University of Michigan.

 David Rutherford has been the Longmont Symphony’s rehearsal and guest conductor since 2010.
 He is music director and conductor of the Stratus Chamber Orchestra (formerly Musica Sacra – Denver) and the Valor Symphonics Youth Orchestra in Highlands Ranch.
 As a string bassist, he performs regularly with orchestras along the Front Range.
 He can be heard weekday afternoons and Sunday mornings on Colorado Public Radio.
-Mr. Rutherford will be conducting the February 25, 2016 concert.